-In order to get more landowners and investors to invest in forests instead of mining, palm oil or real estate in the big cities, the forest must provide an equally good or better return on the invested capital.
+In order to get more landowners and investors to invest in forests instead of mining, palm oil, or real estate in the big cities, the forest must provide an equally good or better return on the invested capital.

 - If people want more forests to be planted, buying carbon quotas from forest projects is a great way to make this happen.
 Carbon quotas contribute to us raising capital for forest projects, which in turn serves as an incentive to plant more forests.
 The authorities have done much to prevent deforestation, but they cannot do everything.
 Now I hope that both people and companies contribute to the planting of new forests.
 This can be done by buying carbon quotas from certified forest projects, says Berg.

-In addition, everyone should set higher standards in regard to environmental and sustainability practices of the companies we shop at.
+In addition, everyone should set higher standards in regard to the environmental and sustainability practices of the companies we shop at.

 - It is important that we as individuals and consumers demand products from suppliers who can document that they have a sustainability strategy.
 We must dare to demand that those who produce our food, our clothes, and the cars we drive around use renewable sources and compensate for their emissions through the purchase of carbon quotas.
 People's awareness of this is a powerful driver to influence development, says Berg.

-He already sees how the Nicaforest program has contributed to the environmental and sustainability knowledge of the local landowners they work with in Nicaragua.
+He already sees how the Nicaforest program has contributed to the environmental and sustainability knowledge of the local landowners they work within Nicaragua.
 In addition, they have achieved a number of social effects that have served to benefit the local community.

 - Forests are not just an important contribution to capturing and storing CO2 from the atmosphere.
-Sustainable forest production will also help to develop countries that are crying out for development.
+Sustainable forest production will also help developing countries that are crying out for development.
 We see this very clearly in the region where we have our plantations.
 Some organizations claim that you must not buy timber from developing countries.
-It is fine if the timber is not from a sustainable source, but if the timber is certified, it is the contrary and it is important to support such sources.
+It is fine if the timber is not from a sustainable source, but if the timber is certified, it is contrary and it is important to support such sources.
 Pulling down the curtain becomes too easy, says Berg.

 Replanting the forest